Waterloo Park Circuit

 Please prepare questions in a way that allow for thoughtful consideration and response, otherwise these engage surveys are optics only with no valuable input.

-Martha about 2 years ago
+Martha almost 3 years ago

 I am concerned that Waterloo park will have yet another paved system.
 Moreover, part of this trail loop goes right along the creek, severing woodland habitat from the water system, and destroying yet more trees.
 After the wanton destruction of trees and creek-side vegetation of this fall (The Silver Lake project), this promises to be yet another piece of environmentally insensitive design.
 As this will, no doubt, lead to installation of similarly components in other Waterloo parks, it is appropriate to push for a fundamental change in design culture!